This Day In Writing History

 As a communist, Wright was blacklisted by Hollywood, but in 1950, a feature film version of Native Son was produced in Argentina.
 Richard Wright played the teenage Bigger Thomas himself, despite the fact that he was 42 years old at the time.

-In 1945, Wright published his second-most-famous book, an autobiography called Black Boy.
+In 1945, Wright published his second-most-famous book, a classic autobiography called Black Boy.
 It was more an autobiographical novel than a straight autobiography, which was exactly the author's intention.

 The following year, disgusted with America, Richard Wright moved his family to Paris, France, where he met and became friends with writers Jean-Paul Sartre and Albert Camus.
 This resulted in Wright's classic existential novel, The Outsider (1953).